Seneca-ICTOER/Intro2C/docs/A-Introduction/compilers.md

 ![Gcc compiler](https://ict.senecacollege.ca//~ipc144/pages/images/gcc.png)

-By default, the gcc compiler produces an output file named a.out.  a.out contains all of the machine language instructions needed to execute the program.
+By default, the gcc compiler produces an output file named `a.out`. `a.out` contains all of the machine language instructions needed to execute the program.

 To execute these machine language instructions, enter the command: